🐳 Docker setup

 ghcr.io/celestiaorg/celestia-node:v0.11.0 \

-celestia light init --p2p.network $NETWORK
+celestia light init --p2p.network $NETWORKStart the node

 docker run -e NODE_TYPE=$NODE_TYPE -e P2P_NETWORK=$NETWORK \